ChrisRyanKelly/ai-worksheet-gen/README.md

 ### 🚧 Roadmap

-- [ ]  Work with educators to improve subject-specific prompt logic
+- [x]  Work with educators to improve subject-specific prompt logic
-- [ ]  Set up database for logging (MongoDB)
+- [x]  Set up database for logging (MongoDB)
 - [ ]  Cloud Deployment (Railway)
+- [ ]  Write research proposal
 - [ ]  Apply for the OpenAI Researcher Access Program
-- [ ]  Test in live environment and collect feedback from users
+- [ ]  Conduct trial and analyse data collection
+- [ ]  Compile findings into a report

 #

 ### 🤝 Collaboration

-This project was built by a TA in a UK (Welsh) secondary school with a vision to reduce workload, improve efficiency, and empower teaching staff to engage with, and explore AI responsibly.
+This project was created by a TA at a UK (Welsh) secondary school.
+It’s open source and aims to improve efficiency, reduce workload, and introduce AI in a responsible way.

-Contributions are welcome, especially from teachers, curriculum leaders, and devs in education.
+Contributions welcome from teachers, curriculum leaders, and EdTech devs

 #